She was ten years old, her first-year in England, 1990.

 she was not in any way calm but lost.

-Her hands were spending out under the river, as she was ready for one to take her away from the lost.
+Her hands were spending out under the river, as she was ready for one to take her away from the loss.
 Her garland floating was right next to her.

 Now, from knowing a bit more about the painting and it’s history.
 The symbolism or the iconic message one may take it.
 From the arts, writing and visual languages, all had their ways of composition meanings.
 Was it right to notice there was the balance of